Here I am, blogging again after a period of hiatus.

 Meanwhile, I helped Northern Dispatch (NORDIS) Weekly develop and maintain a news blog from 2001 to 2006.
 The blog was also in WordPress, and the underlying Web host infrastructure was very similar to my personal website.
 Apart from that, I also helped develop the website of the Cordillera Peoples Alliance in 2003, if I remember right.
 But it wasn’t a blog in WordPress, and was very tedious to maintain.

 I also kept another personal blog in an anonymous site from 2006 until 2009.
 I’ll write about this later.

 Then, from 2009 until very recently (mid-April this year, to be exact), I worked as one of the senior editors for GMA News Online.
 The hours were long and the workload heavy, so I didn’t have time to blog on my own.
-The GMA site allowed me to blog, but it felt like I didn’t have the energy to write beyond what my work required me to do.
+The GMA site had a section that allowed me to post blogs, but it felt like I didn’t have the energy to write beyond what my work required me to do.
 Also, it was the time when Facebook was always a tempting platform for self-expression, not to mention reading what others had to say.
 Facebook and its leaner, more strung-up cousin, Twitter.
 Thus, my blog output from late 2009 to early 2011 plummeted to near-zero.

 Now that I’m doing another kind of work, which seems less toxic than the earlier one, I will try to blog again regularly.
 I haven’t found my muses yet, but I’m sure they will come and amuse me.